Myosotis brockiei: Distribution and habitat

-Myosotis brockiei is a forget-me-not endemic to coastal to subalpine Western Nelson, South Island, New Zealand from 0–1220 m ASL.
+M. brockiei is a forget-me-not endemic to coastal to subalpine Western Nelson, South Island, New Zealand from 0–1220 m above sea level.
 It is found on rocks, ledges, faces of cliffs, or outcrops, on limestone or other calcicolous substrates, or on ultramafics.

 Conservation status

 The species is listed as At Risk - Naturally Uncommon on the most recent assessment (2017-2018) under the New Zealand Threatened Classification system for plants, with the qualifier "RR" (Range Restricted).